Who We Are

 The Formation of the Deschutes River Conservancy

 The Deschutes River Conservancy was formed in 1992 as the Deschutes Basin Working Group by the collaborative efforts of the Confederated Tribes of Warm Springs, the Environmental Defense Fund and local irrigation districts.
 The organization was initiated by Deschutes Basin leaders who sought to protect the river with a wholistic, systems-based approach, and long-term goals.
 They sought support from local irrigators who agreed to restoring stream flows and improving water quality in the entire Deschutes Basin.
-In March of 1996, then Oregon Senator Mark Hatfield introduced a bill authorizing federal agencies to work with the Deschutes Basin Working Group, recognized as the Deschutes River Conservancy as of 2005.
+In March 1996, then Oregon Senator Mark Hatfield introduced a bill authorizing federal agencies to work with the Deschutes Basin Working Group, recognized as the Deschutes River Conservancy as of 2005.
 The same bill that changed DRC's name also established the consensus-based approach for the DRC's board of directors and the ability for the organization to use a market-based and voluntary approaches to river restoration.
 Today, the Deschutes River Conservancy has restored significant flows to the Deschutes River Basin with the combined support of local irrigation districts, as well as local, state, and federal agencies.

 Meet the Team